 - Beat out competing content that relies primarily on on-site SEO (keyphrase optimisation) but doesn’t actively do off-site SEO (which includes backlinking among other tactics)

-In certain industries and niches, it can be relatively easy to rank content without actively driving backlinks to your home page and priority pages and posts, but in others, you really do need that leg up.
+In specific industries and niches, it can be relatively easy to rank content without actively driving backlinks to your home page and priority pages and posts.
+Still, in others, you do need that leg up.

 Website searchers tend to think favorably about websites that rank organically, so in addition to gaining more traffic, you can also improve your brand’s perception as an authority.

 Ways that you can get backlinks to improve your domain’s authority